lgrn/op5-vagrant/README.md

 ### Some use cases

-* You want a clean install of a certain version of OP5 Monitor on a Centos 6/7 (or both) system/s quickly to test something out.
+* You want a clean install of a certain version of OP5 Monitor on a Centos 7 system quickly to test something out.
 * You want a pre-configured environment with a master and poller (not implemented yet)

 ## Components